 What About My Allowable Amount of Non-Refundable Tax Credits?

-At the federal level, the government places a maximum on how many non-refundable tax credits that a non-resident of Canada can claim (assuming they are electing until section 217).
+For full-year Canadian residence, you can claim the full amount of your non—refundable credits.
+At the federal level, the government places a maximum on how many non-refundable tax credits that a non-resident of Canada can claim (assuming they are electing until Section 217).
 If you are a resident or citizen, this restriction does not apply to you and you can claim all of your non-refundable tax credits.